For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 The value of land put towards a project is not considered in the calculation of a co-contribution.

-The co-contribution ratios required for applicants are listed below:
+The co-contribution ratios required for applicants are listed below.

-- All applicants other than local government across all eligible locations (e.g. not-for profit community groups, incorporated associations, Crown land committees of management) require a 20% contribution with up to half (50%) of this amount permitted as an in-kind contribution (meaning these applicants could potentially apply with a 10% cash contribution)
+All applicants other than local government across all eligible locations (e.g. not-for profit community groups, incorporated associations, Crown land committees of management) | 20% contribution towards the total cost of the project.
+Up to half (50%) of this amount permitted as an in-kind contribution (meaning 10% cash contribution and 10% in-kind). |

-- Rural Councils and Alpine resort applicants: 25% cash contribution
+Rural Councils and Alpine Resort applicants | 25% cash contribution.
+No In-kind permitted |

-- Regional Cities and Interface Council applicants: 50% cash contribution.
+Regional Cities and Interface Council applicants | 50% cash contribution.
+No In-kind permitted |

 What does in-kind contribution mean?